Appdynamics/SQLMonitor/README.md

 ##Metric Queries##

 Only queries that start with SELECT are allowed.!
-The queries to get the metric values from the database should only return one row and one column, additional rows and columns will be ignored.
-The name of the metric will be the first column name return by the query.!
+The queries to get the metric values from the database should only return one row but can return multiple columns.
+The name of the metric will be the "name" value that you specify in the config.yml and that matches with the metricValue return by the query.!

 Example-